ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 ---
 id: if-statements-and-loops
-title: If Statements, Loops and Recursions
+title: If Statements, Loops, and Recursions
 description: >
   Learn basic control-flow and recursion in OCaml
 category: "language"
 date: 2021-05-27T21:07:30-00:00
 ---

-# If Statements, Loops and Recursions
+# If Statements, Loops, and Recursions

+As in other OCaml.org documentation, the code examples will either be something you can test or an example of code.
+Code snippets that begin with the CLI prompt `#`, end with `;;`, and have a clear output can be tested in the OCaml toplevel (`ocaml` or `utop`) or pasted into the OCaml playground.
+If the code doesn't start with `#` and end in `;;`, it's an example of how to write the code.

-## If Statements (Actually, These Are if Expressions)
+## If Statements
-OCaml has an `if` statement with two variations, and the obvious meaning:
+OCaml has an `if` statement with two variations:

 <!-- $MDX skip -->
 ```ocaml